11 Underrated LGBT Movies You Shouldn't Miss

 Alternative mythology classic of the American avant-garde cinema — occultism and reality games

 Kenneth Anger consistently shot queer films in an era where "unconventional" sexuality could land you in prison — so the LGBT+ community rightfully considers him one of the founders of queer art.
 Enger was raised in the family of the Presbyterian priest Anglemeyer, and as a teenager, he became interested in the occult, heavily influenced by Aleister Crowley.
 Kenneth shot his earlier work on an old amateur camera: provocative, homoerotic Fireworks made him quite well-known among the underground crowd.
 One of the first viewers happened to be sexologist Alfred Kinsey, the most important researcher of sexuality to date.
-Fireworks plays on the aesthetics of biker clubs, sailors, sacrifice, and satanic rituals, all while maintaining great humor and amazing taste — so Anger’s films are unearthly and hypnotizing even 70 years later.
+Fireworks plays on the aesthetics of biker clubs, sailors, sacrifice, and satanic rituals, all while maintaining great humor and amazing taste — so Anger’s films are unearthly and hypnotizing and remain the best underground queer movies even 70 years later.

 Les Biches (1968) Claude Chabrol